• Search

 Kurt Fendt

-Formerly the Executive Director of MIT’s HyperStudio for Digital Humanities, Fendt is co-Principal Investigator of the NEH-funded “Annotation Studio: Multimedia Annotation for Students,” the "US-Iran – Missed Opportunities" project, and a number of other digital humanities projects.
-He is co-Principal Investigator of the d'Arbeloff-funded "Metamedia" project, co-Director of "Berliner sehen", a collaborative hypermedia documentary for German Studies, and co-author of the French interactive narrative "A la rencontre de Philippe" (CD-ROM version).
-In 2005 he founded the MIT Short Film Festival which he directed until 2016.
+Formerly the Executive Director of MIT’s HyperStudio for Digital Humanities, Fendt is currently co–Principal Investigator of the Connected History Project (CHiP)/Lumina at the Masaryk Institute of the Czech Academy of Sciences.
+CHiP is developing an AI-supported research platform for historians, with a particular focus on historical documents from the German occupation of Prague.
+He has also served as co–Principal Investigator of the NEH-funded “Annotation Studio: Multimedia Annotation for Students,” the “US–Iran – Missed Opportunities” project, and several other digital humanities initiatives.
+In addition, he was co–Principal Investigator of the d’Arbeloff-funded “Metamedia” project, co-Director of Berliner sehen, a collaborative hypermedia documentary for German Studies, and co-author of the French interactive narrative À la rencontre de Philippe (CD-ROM).
+In 2005, he founded the MIT Short Film Festival, which he directed until 2016.

 Elizabeth Fox